Jan Jananayagam: European Parliament candidate

 She campaigned against the British National Party.

 She had been endorsed by the Oscar-nominated musician Maya Arulpragasam (MIA).
-MIA has started an online campaign in support of Jan and offered a free song.
+MIA started an online campaign in support of Jan and offered a free song.

 Despite winning many votes for an Independent, she did not win a seat against competitive parties.
 Jan came 8th out of the 19 parties/independents contesting London after receiving 50,014 votes (2.86%).
 This was more than the combined vote for all other independent candidates across the whole of the UK.
 Her £5000 deposit was returned, as she got more than the 2.5% threshold in the vote.

 Votes received by Jan for each London borough: